Coimbra Group: History

 The group takes its name from the city of Coimbra, Portugal and the university located there.

 The Coimbra Group was founded in 1985 and formally constituted in 1987 by a charter signed between its members, then numbering 19.
-In 1994 it published Charters of Foundation and Early Documents of the Universities of the Coimbra Group.
+In 1994, it published Charters of Foundation and Early Documents of the Universities of the Coimbra Group.
 A second edition was published in 2005, by which time Caen had left the group while Bergen, Geneva, Graz, Lyon, Padua, Tartu and Turku had joined.

-In 2013 the group consisted of 40 universities, but by the following year this had fallen to 37 with the departures of the Aristotle University of Thessaloniki (Greece), the University of Cambridge (UK) and the University of Oxford (UK).
+By 2013, the group consisted of 40 universities, but by the following year this had fallen to 37 with the departures of the Aristotle University of Thessaloniki (Greece), the University of Cambridge (UK) and the University of Oxford (UK).
 Since then, the Group has added Vilnius University (Lithuania) in June 2015 and Durham University (UK) in June 2016.
 This brought the membership of the group to 39, but it subsequently fell to 38 in October 2016, when the University of Lyon (France) decided to leave the Group.
 At the General Assembly in June 2017, the University of Cologne was invited to join as the 39th member, while Utrecht University joined the group in December 2020.

 The University of Göttingen withdrew from the group in December 2024.
 In June 2025, the University of Leeds, Newcastle University and the University of Wrocław joined, bringing the current number of members to 42.